porkostomus/jekyll-now/_posts/2018-7-5-4clojure-56-Distinct.md

 title: 4clojure-56-Distinct
 ---

-Write a function which removes the duplicates from a sequence.
+Removes duplicates from a sequence.
 Order of the items must be maintained.

 <pre><code class="language-klipse">(ns live.test
   (:require [cljs.test :refer-macros [deftest is testing run-tests]]))